French Cultural Studies Major

 Students should develop an in-depth understanding of French history, culture, society and politics.

 Students should also be able to conduct rigorous in-depth research using primary as well as secondary sources on cultural and historical topics.

 Because they take classes in one or more departments outside the French department, students grow in their understanding of the scope and methods of other disciplines and gain new analytical frameworks for thinking about the cultures and histories of France and the Francophone world.

 Requirements for the Major

 The major in French Cultural Studies consists of a minimum of eight units.
 At least four units in the French department above the 201 level are required including FREN 211 (or for students entering in 2014 or later, French 210) and FREN 207.
 In special cases, an upper-level culture course in French approved by the program director may be substituted for FREN 207.
-All majors must take two 300-level courses at Wellesley College (from the list of related courses or in the French department), at least one of which must be taken in French.
+All majors must take two 300-level courses in French.
 FRST 350, 360 and 370 do not normally count towards the minimum requirement of two 300-level courses for the major.
 In exceptional cases, this requirement may be waived by the French Cultural Studies director and/or the chair of the French department.
 No more than two courses taken credit/noncredit at Wellesley College may be applied to the French Cultural Studies major.